1964-1966 Ford Thunderbird

 In contrast to the rounded, rocket-ship styling of previous models, the fourth generation Thunderbird had square, chiseled features with a longer hood and redesigned deck lid.
 A new grille and bumper set off the front of the car, with left and right turn signal indicators sitting atop the front fenders.
 The tail panel housed large rectangular tail lamps.

-The 1965 models featured slight cosmetic changes.
-Reversed scoops appeared behind the front wheels, and a new front grille was added.
-A Special Landau was offered mid-year, with 4,500 examples being built.
-1965 would be the first year for standard front disc brakes.
+Minor cosmetic changes included reversed scoops behind the front wheels, and a new front grille.
+A Special Landau model was offered mid-year, with approximately 4,500 examples being built.
+Front disc brakes were now standard.

 Increasing competition, including Ford's new Mustang, saw T-bird sales dip to 74,972.

 Sequential rear turn signals were a new feature for 1965 Ford Thunderbird models.
 Each tail lamp was divided into three segments; when the turn signal was activated, each segment would light sequentially in the appropriate direction, from inside to outside.
 This "one-two-three" motion would repeat until the signal was canceled.
 Ford had originally planned on debuting the sequential turn signals on the 1964 Thunderbird, however, legal difficulties concerning vehicle lighting, which differed from state to state, delayed them for a year.